 When you have a baby, you dream of the day that you can snuggle up with them and read a book.
 In that fantasy, you read every word on each page while your sweet child stares back at you listening intently.

 Now you have a toddler and you are desperately chasing them around the house pleading for them to pay attention to the book that is in your hand.
 Sound familiar?

 So how can we get our little ones to attend to a book (even if only for a minute or two)?
-We want to share 6 tips to make book reading more enjoyable for you and your child!
+At Speech Sisters, we want to share 6 tips to make book reading more enjoyable for you and your child!

 You want to be facing your child while reading a book.
 You can both belly lay on the floor facing each other OR place your child on the couch and you sit on the floor facing them OR even prop them up on your knees facing you.
 This allows your child to watch your mouth and facial expressions while you read and makes the experience more entertaining for them.

 Your child may not be ready to listen to long complex sentences, let alone an entire story.
 This may feel strange at first, but try to just highlight a few words or a simple sentence on each page rather than reading the book verbatim.
 POINT to the picture in the book that you are labeling.
 So rather than reading EVERY word in The Little Blue Truck, you may point to the truck and say “blue truck, beep-beep”!